-Let’s be honest: When it comes to your annual business conference, the real learning happens at the Breakout sessions.
+Let’s be honest: When it comes to your annual business conference, the real learning happens at the conference breakout sessions.

 But like a gift bag, it’s only as good as what’s inside.
 If you’re skimping on your breakouts’ design and execution, your attendees won’t have much to show for their trip besides a few scribbled notes and awkward elbow brushes.
 No thanks.